CO-FOUNDER & DIRECTOR

-Now an award winning publicist and events organiser, Jaz started her career in customer service, which served as a foundation for her passion for outstanding communication.
+Now an award winning publicist and events organiser, Jaz started out in customer service, which has served as a foundation for her passion for outstanding communication.
 In 2010 she sought the opportunity to move into publishing, and after a brief internship, joined Canongate as PA to the publisher and CEO, Jamie Byng.
 In the same year she co-ordinated the first World Book Night – a national celebration of reading focusing on reaching those who don’t regularly have access to books.

 Showing a natural talent for event organisation and author care, Jaz joined the Canongate publicity team in 2011, delivering thoughtful and impactful campaigns for bestselling authors including Matt Haig, Russell Brand, Harry Belafonte, Olivia Laing, Karl Pilkington, Tim Key, Geoff Dyer, Simon Mayo and Mark Kermode.